cqframework/mct-ig/input/pagecontent/technical-requirements.md

 Information in the second level is represented using resources defined in the FHIR Administrative and Clinical modules, and further specified using profiles and guidance found in the QI Core FHIR implementation guide.
 Data retrieved from provider sites is expected to conform to the profiles defined in the QICore implementation guide.
 Note that because QI Core derives from and is a minimal extension to US Core, much of the data retrieved from US Core-compliant FHIR servers should be conformant with the QI Core profiles.
 For the purposes of this prototype, the validation step will test this conformance, and mark resources that are compliant with QI Core profiles with the appropriate profile markers to ensure correct evaluation in the CQL evaluator.

+Provider organization and facility modeling in the Measure Calculation Tool uses the FHIR Organization and Location resources.
+Provider organizations are modeled as a single Organization per CMS Certification Number (CCN), and each provider organization may have any number of associated facilities, each modeled with a single Location resource.
+For simplicity, all the clinical data recorded for a facility is assumed to be available through a single FHIR API, modeled with a FHIR Endpoint resource referenced from the Location.

 ##### Security Architecture

 Because measure calculation is being performed directly on patient-level data retrieved from a FHIR server, security is a primary concern.
 The Measure Calculation Tool makes use of the OAuth security model described by the SMART Backend Services security implementation guide.
 For the purposes of this prototype, reference implementations of these services are used to demonstrate capability.
+Note that this is not currently implemented in the prototype Measure Calculation Tool.

 ##### Performance